Deltares/ra2ce/docs/analysis_module/analysis_module.rst

 The input requirements include:

-#.
-Hazard map.
+- Hazard map.
-#.
-Network
+- Network
     - Automatically downloading a network from the extent of the introduced hazard map.
     - Introducing a polygon representing the region of interest.
     - Introducing a Shapefile representing the network under study.
+- Segmentation_length in metre.
+If links have lengths above this, they will be segmented.

 The analysis Steps are:

 #.
 Exposure Analysis: Identify the impacted links where the water depth exceeds the threshold.
 #.
 Damage Estimation Based on OSdamage Vulnerability Curves:
-    - Look up the relevant vulnerability curves: for each flooding event, the road construction costs, and maximum damage per road type, differentiated between low flow (low-flow velocities) and high flow (high-flow velocities).
+    #.
+Look up the relevant vulnerability curves: for each flooding event, the road construction costs, and maximum damage per road type, differentiated between low flow (low-flow velocities) and high flow (high-flow velocities).
 These values represent the average for the former EU-28, in millions of euros (year 2015) per kilometer.
 There will be 6 vulnerability curves (C1 to C6).
-    - Define a lower and higher bound of construction damage for each road type.
+    #.
+Define a lower and higher bound of construction damage for each road type.
-    - For the number of lanes of each road edge, read a lane factor and multiply it into the lower and higher bounds of maximum damage for each road type.
+    #.
+For the number of lanes of each road edge, read a lane factor and multiply it into the lower and higher bounds of maximum damage for each road type.
-    - Derive (interpolate) the percentage of the max damage of each vulnerability curve based on the water depth of each inundated road edge.
+    #.
+Derive (interpolate) the percentage of the max damage of each vulnerability curve based on the water depth of each inundated road edge.
-    - Calculate quartiles of damage between the lower and higher bounds for each road edge based on the lower and higher maximum damage, road type, lane numbers, and the length of the inundated road edge for each damage curve (representing the road type state and flow velocity).
+    #.
+Calculate quartiles of damage between the lower and higher bounds for each road edge based on the lower and higher maximum damage, road type, lane numbers, and the length of the inundated road edge for each damage curve (representing the road type state and flow velocity).

 **Custom damage functions (manual function)**